 Caffeine in pregnancy

-Caffeine is a drug found in many foods, drinks, chocolate and some medicines.
+Caffeine is a drug found in things like coffee, tea, soda, chocolate and some energy drinks and medicines.
 It’s a stimulant, which means it can keep you awake.
-Most adults get caffeine mainly from coffee.

 What foods and drinks contain caffeine?